-I graduated with a diploma in Poetry & Lyric Discourse from The Writer’s Studio at Simon Fraser University in 2017.
+I have a diploma in Poetry & Lyric Discourse from The Writer’s Studio at Simon Fraser University in 2017.
 I won Room‘s Winter 2018 Short Forms Contest for my poem, “Sissi Barra; the way of smoke”, and earned second place in Frontier Poetry‘s 2018 Award for New Poets.
 My poem “ode to the cockroach” was recently selected for the Best Canadian Poetry anthology.
-My poetry has been featured or is forthcoming in Event, The Fiddlehead and The Maynard.

 I currently work as a freelance writer and editor, and am based in San Ramon de Tres Rios, Costa Rica.